stich86/lpac-libmbim-wrapper/README.md

 # How to use
 - Install or compile LPAC client, please refer to this [link](https://github.com/estkme-group/lpac) for instructions
+- Make sure you have `mbimcli` installed.
+On Ubuntu this can be achieved by running `sudo apt update` followed by `sudo apt install libmbim-utils`.
 - Download `wrapper.py`, edit it to point the right device using the variable `DEV` and make it executable (`chmod +x wrapper.py`)
 - Use `./wrapper.py command`